 Types of Metronomes

-There are just about many metronomes that you could count with your hands.
-Each of these metronomes offers benefits which you could find useful.
+There are just about many metronomes that you could count on your hands.
+Each of these metronomes offers benefits that you could find useful.
 Here are five of the most common types of metronomes.

 Also known as mechanical or analog, a traditional metronome provides all the essential functionalities that you need in a metronome.
 Such metronome works with a wind-up mechanism.
 Hence, electricity or battery is not required.
 To adjust its speed, you only have to move the weight of its pendulum arm.